-(2) Examples of Concealment of Criminal Proceeds
+(1) Examples of Concealment of Criminal Proceeds

-Predicate offences of the cases of the concealment of criminal proceeds in 2020 covered fraud, theft and violation of the Money Lending Business Act, etc. Such cases of concealment of criminal proceeds, etc. consisted largely of cases in which offenders attempted to transfer funds to bank accounts in the names of other persons.
+Predicate offences of the cases of the concealment of criminal proceeds in 2021 covered fraud, theft and violation of the Money Lending Business Act, etc. Such cases of concealment of criminal proceeds, etc. consisted largely of cases in which offenders attempted to transfer funds to bank accounts in the names of other persons.
 Bank accounts constitute a major infrastructure used in money-laundering crimes.

-In addition, criminals use various methods to keep investigative authorities off their track, including hiding stolen properties in coin lockers, sale and purchase of legitimate merchandise by preparing a false sales contract, etc. concerning goods acquired by fraud, selling stolen goods, etc. using a false name, and so on.
+In addition, criminals use various methods to keep investigative authorities off their track, including hiding stolen properties in coin lockers, selling stolen goods, etc. using another person's identity documents, etc., pretending to conduct a legitimate cash transaction by transferring a payment using a fictitious name, and so on.

-[Case 2] Concealment of criminal proceeds related to a special fraud and a computer fraud case
+[Case 1] Concealment of criminal proceeds related to a fraud case